Back to blog

 The practical roadmap starts with source data and taxonomy design, then adds NLP models, quality checks, dashboards, alert routing, and human review.
 Teams get the most value when sentiment analytics is tied to operating decisions: what product issue is growing, which customers need attention, what release caused complaint volume, which roadmap item has evidence, and where support is seeing repeated friction.

 If the goal is a production AI system, treat sentiment analytics as workflow software, not a standalone model demo.
-NextPage's AI development services focus on the data, integrations, evaluation, monitoring, and review controls needed to make AI useful inside real product and customer operations.
+NextPage's AI development services and AI automation services focus on the data, integrations, evaluation, monitoring, and review controls needed to make AI useful inside real product and customer operations.

 Why Feedback Volume Breaks Product Decisions